The Ambassador Hotel, Los Angeles

 hotel and property and has other things in mind.
 They somehow reached the unwavering conclusion that a new high school must sit on precisely the same spot as the hotel, despite there being a number of other locations in the immediate vicinity where it could have gone, which would have given the hotel the recognition and preservation that it and the City and people of Los Angeles well deserved.
 Instead, the site that was among the richest points of Los Angeles history ever, is now a vacant lot, but for one building.

 The LAUSD will reuse the Cocoanut Grove building, the only structure currently remaining on the property, as a school auditorium.
 Ironically, it's the only structure that is not quite original, as it was completely redone in the 1970s, on top of other remodelings.
 By 2008, perhaps longer with the "unexpected discovery" of methane gas, an elementary school will open and in 2009 the middle and high schools will open, combined to make a gargantuan campus in the heart of a commercial zone, intended to accommodate 4,240 students.
 If this school follows many of the other L.A. area school profiles, there's likely to be more students than originally slated.
-An onsite police outpost is planned, intended to help supervise the new mini-city population of juveniles.
+An on-site police outpost is planned, intended to help supervise the new mini-city population of juveniles.
 The property will go from having what used to be movement of hundreds of people daily, to 5,000 to 8,000 people coming and going daily (students, faculty and parents).
 Environmental impact studies reportedly indicate there will be no significant adverse affects to the area.
 Kids from the surrounding 10-block area will have their school.
 Los Angeles will have sacrificed The Ambassador Hotel for it.
 The budget for the new school construction: $270 million, although making accommodations for the methane gas will, according to news sources, add millions more.

-At one time, the LAUSD sought the public's opinion on several different hotel and property usage concepts.
+At one time, the LAUSD sought public opinion on several different hotel and property usage concepts.
 Multiple proposals were brought forward and many alternatives preserving the hotel were feasible, yet the LAUSD couldn't seem to arrive at a decision that pleased anyone but primarily themselves and those in the neighborhood desperate for a school.
 Several ideas were being considered: maximum reuse, partial reuse, entirely new construction, and a reuse variation while selling off frontage property for commercial development; they ultimately chose mostly new construction and to substantially remodel what little remained.

 Isn't the LAUSD the same entity that squandered